 [list]

 [*] [b]NPC world map actions[/b]: All nonplayer settlements will perform actions throughout the day.
 They will either try to grow (increase their strength or expand), attack an enemy settlement (just like your outposts & vassals) or be subject to an incident reducing their strength.
-Actions are equally spread out over the day to save performance
+Actions are equally spread out over the day to save performance.
+Settlements will launch Caravans traveling the map for those actions.
+So raids, expansions and roads wont just appear out of thin air!

 [*] [b]Tiered enemy bases[/b]: Each nonplayer settlement has a tier and a type now (logging, mining, slavery etc.).
 Higher tiers mean more raid points.
-So does the proximity.
-The base type affects how the base will look if you go there and how much resistance you will encounter
+So does their proximity to you.
+The settlement type affects how the base will look if you go there and how much resistance you will encounter

 [*] [b]Configurability[/b]: The mod is extremely configurable via its settings menu so you can tweak the balancing to your liking